 It had not occurred to me before that, how complex the woman’s choices would be when trying to leave an abusive situation; here are a few scenarios:

-- If the woman seeks shelter from family or friends the partner can easily track her down – and she puts them in danger and know this.
+- If the woman seeks shelter from family or friends the partner can easily track her down – meaning she puts them in danger and she realizes this gamble.

-- Going to a ‘safe-house’ there may not be room, which is a risk, and she may be turned away.
+- Running to a ‘safe-house’, there may not be room for her, which is a risk, and she may be turned away.

 - If she were to move to her own place that would require her own money and independence, which is not common in an abusive situation.

 - An abuser can keep the woman so isolated that she knows no one to go to for help, or has been isolated from family, or shut herself off from loved ones.

-- Many run to the streets and there are abused and violated as much or more as they were at home.
+- Many run to the streets, and there be abused and violated, as much or more, as they were at home.

-To being this series we will address understanding what abuse is and how to recognize it.
+To begin this series we will address understanding what abuse is and how to recognize it.

 CRITICAL POINTS OF ABUSE